PanderMusubi/lunar-phase-calendar/README.md

 * MarkDown in MD files, e.g. `nl/new-moon.md`
 * iCalendar in ICS files, e.g. `de/full-moon.ics`

-The calendars are generated on a certain day for two years in advance and is published in this repository.
+The calendars are generated on a certain day for three years in advance and is published in this repository.
 At the time of generation, a margin is used of one month at the beginning and of two months at the end.

+As lunar phases cannot be written in recurring calendar events, all the individual lunar phases need to be included in the calendar.
+Generating calendars for the next ten of fifty years would results in large ICS files.
+Hence, this approach was chosen.

 The calendars will be regenerated regularly.
 Browse around in order to find the lunar phase calendar you are looking for.
-In case a calendar is lagging behind too much, you want to contribute a translation or report a bug or feature, please create an issue.
+In case a calendar is lagging behind too much, more time in advance is needed, you want to contribute a translation or report a bug or feature, please create an issue.

 ## Screenshots